JedrekWencka/JedrekWencka/README.md

 - 👋 Hi, I’m @JedrekWencka
 - 👀 I’m interested in Product Management, cycling and rock music.
 - 📫 How to reach me - hit me up at jedrzej.wencka@gmail.com.
-Also check my websites: www.impalacore.bandcamp.com and www.whitewaterband.bandcamp.com
+Also check my websites and profiles: www.impalacore.bandcamp.com, www.whitewaterband.bandcamp.com and https://www.youtube.com/user/stifflable.

 <!---
 JedrekWencka/JedrekWencka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.